dmbarbour/glas/docs/GlasProg.md

 ### Structured Behavior

-The intermediate language will be higher level than assembly and still impose some structure on control flow.
-The closest thing to 'jump to label' may instead involve tail calls between handlers or definitions.
+The intermediate language will be higher level than assembly and still impose structure on control flow and the environment.
+The closest thing to 'jump to label' might involve tail calls between handlers or definitions.

 ### Tail Call Optimization